isomerpages/moe-bukitviewsec/_ccas/Sports and Games/Badminton.md

 #### BACKGROUND

 In Bukit View Secondary School, Badminton Club was established about ten years ago.
 From a small club with only about 10 members, it has been gaining from strength to strength.
-Currently, we have a total of more than 60 badminton members.
+Currently, we have a total of more than 50 badminton members.

-In line with our school emphasis on Positive Education, the main aim of our club is to inculcate positive purpose in students.
-We would like the spirit of sportsmanship and zest to be internalized among the students.
+In line with our school emphasis on Positive Education, the main aim of our club is to inculcate positive purpose and engagement in students.
+We would like the spirit of sportsmanship, zest and perseverance to be internalised by our students.
 Our training is tailored to cater to the students’ well-being so that they value the positive engagement with their teammates and coaches during the practice sessions.
-Through coaching session, Badminton Club promotes the awareness of good health and positive emotion during workout and physical activities.
+Through the training sessions, Badminton Club promotes the awareness of good health and positive emotion during the workouts and physical activities.

 This club would not be complete if without positive accomplishment.
-As such, in 2018, our CCA had achieved a major breakthrough in the National Inter-School Badminton Championship.
-Our B Division players overcame the odds to reach the second round to become the eventual one of the Top 8 schools in West Zone of the championship.
-We hope the spirit and the legacy of this club will continue so as to serve and nurture all our Bukit Viewans to be engaged learners, empathetic citizens and ethical advocates.
+In 2018, our CCA had achieved a major breakthrough in the National Inter-School Badminton Championship.
+Our B Division players overcame the odds to reach the second round to become the eventual one of the Top 8 schools in West Zone of the Championship.
+We hope the spirit and the legacy of this club will continue, so as to serve and nurture all our Bukit Viewan members to be engaged learners, empathetic citizens and ethical advocates.

 #### MISSION

 *   Inculcate compassion, integrity, perseverance, respect and responsibility among the members.
-*   Instruct and train our students with the skills and techniques of playing badminton.
+*  Instruct and train our students with the skills and techniques of playing badminton competently, and develop a positive spirit of sportsmanship.
-*   Create the awareness about the importance of having physical activities in daily life
+*   Create an awareness about the importance of engaging in physical activities in our students’ daily life.

 #### CCA TRAINING DAY(S)/ TIME